 Radnor House Sevenoaks is supportive of a myriad of charities and volunteer organisations and aims to introduce children to the benefits of charitable giving, both of time and money from an early age.

-• Local - Radnor House holds an annual community involvement day called Make a Difference Day (MaDD) during which all pupils and staff spend a full day working in a local charity, school or voluntary organisation.
+- Local - Radnor House holds an annual community involvement event - Make a Difference Day (MaDD) - during which all pupils and staff spend a full day working in a local charity, school or voluntary organisation.
 From a long list of 20-30 centres, the MaDD team identify four centres with particularly strong links to the school and then allocate each one of these centres to one of the four school houses.

 The collection and distribution of funds is overseen by the FoRH7 Committee and money tends to be split roughly equally between the three geographic regions as outlined above.

 In addition, the school holds a special charities assembly each October and invites representatives from the various charities to explain how the money will be used and what their challenges are for the future.